Pipette: History

-The first simple pipettes were made in glass, such as Pasteur pipettes.
-Large pipettes continue to be made in glass; others are made in squeezable plastic for situations where an exact volume is not required.
+The first simple pipettes were made of glass, such as Pasteur pipettes.
+Large pipettes continue to be made of glass; others are made of squeezable plastic for situations where an exact volume is not required.

+During or prior to 1877, Joseph Lister (1827 – 1912) invented the first adjustable micropipette, consisting of a "pipette with a syringe" (photograph shown at right).

-The first micropipette was patented in 1957 by Dr Heinrich Schnitger (Marburg, Germany).
+The micropipette was patented in 1957 by Dr Heinrich Schnitger (Marburg, Germany).
 The founder of the company Eppendorf, Dr. Heinrich Netheler, inherited the rights and started the commercial production of micropipettes in 1961.

-The adjustable micropipette is a Wisconsin invention developed through interactions among several people, primarily inventor Warren Gilson and Henry Lardy, a professor of biochemistry at the University of Wisconsin–Madison.
+The modern adjustable micropipette is a Wisconsin invention developed through interactions among several people, primarily inventor Warren Gilson and Henry Lardy, a professor of biochemistry at the University of Wisconsin–Madison.

 Nomenclature

-Although specific descriptive names exist for each type of pipette, in practice any type of pipette will merely be referred to as a "pipette" and the desired device will be obvious from context.
-Sometimes, pipettes that dispense between 1 and 1000 μl are distinguished as micropipettes, while macropipettes dispense greater volumes.
+Although specific names exist for each type of pipette, in practice, any type can be referred to as a "pipette".
+Pipettes that dispense less than 1000 μL are sometimes distinguished as micropipettes.

+The terms "pipette" and "pipet" are used interchangeably despite minor historical differences in their usage.

 Common pipettes

 Air displacement micropipettes

-Air displacement micropipettes are a type of adjustable micropipette that deliver a measured volume of liquid; depending on size, it could be between about 0.1 µl to 1,000 µl (1 ml).
+Air displacement micropipettes are a type of adjustable micropipette that deliver a measured volume of liquid; depending on size, it could be between about 0.1 μL to 1,000 μL (1 mL).
 These pipettes require disposable tips that come in contact with the fluid.
-The four standard sizes of micropipettes correspond to four different disposable tip colors:

 These pipettes operate by piston-driven air displacement.
 A vacuum is generated by the vertical travel of a metal or ceramic piston within an airtight sleeve.
 As the piston moves upward, driven by the depression of the plunger, a vacuum is created in the space left vacant by the piston.
 The liquid around the tip moves into this vacuum (along with the air in the tip) and can then be transported and released as necessary.
 These pipettes are capable of being very precise and accurate.
 However, since they rely on air displacement, they are subject to inaccuracies caused by the changing environment, particularly temperature and user technique.
 For these reasons, this equipment must be carefully maintained and calibrated, and users must be trained to exercise correct and consistent technique.

-The micropipette was invented and patented in 1960 by Dr. Heinrich Schnitger in Marburg, Germany.
+The first verified adjustable air displacement micropipette was invented by Joseph Lister during or prior to 1877 (see History section above).
+The modern micropipette was patented in 1960 by Dr. Heinrich Schnitger in Marburg, Germany.
 Afterwards, the co-founder of the biotechnology company Eppendorf, Dr. Heinrich Netheler, inherited the rights and initiated the global and general use of micropipettes in labs.
-In 1972, the adjustable micropipette was invented at the University of Wisconsin-Madison by several people, primarily Warren Gilson and Henry Lardy.
+In 1972, the modern adjustable micropipette was invented at the University of Wisconsin-Madison by several people, primarily Warren Gilson and Henry Lardy.

 Types of air displacement pipettes include: